 Section 3.
 Nominations.
-It shall be the duty of the board of trustees to appoint, not less than thirty days nor more one hundred twenty (120) days before the date of a meeting of the members at which trustees are to be elected, a committee on nominations consisting of not less than five nor more than eleven members who shall be selected from different geographic sections of the project area so as to insure equitable representation.
+It shall be the duty of the board of trustees to appoint, not less than thirty days nor more than one hundred twenty (120) days before the date of a meeting of the members at which trustees are to be elected, a committee on nominations consisting of not less than five nor more than eleven members who shall be selected from different districts of Mid-Yellowstone Electric’s service territory so as to insure equitable representation.
 No member of the board of trustees may serve on such committee.
-The committee shall prepare and post at the principal office of the Cooperative at least twenty days before the meeting a list of nominations for trustees; any fifteen or more members acting together may make other nominations by petition not less than fifteen days prior to the meeting and the secretary shall cause such nominations to be posted at the same place where the list of nominations made by the committee is post- ed.
-The secretary shall be responsible for the mailing with the notice of the meeting or separately, but at least ten days before the date of the meeting, a statement of the number of trustees to be elected and the names and address- es of the candidates, specifying separately the nominations made by the committee on nominations and also the nominations made by the petition, if any.
-Nothing contained herein shall, however, prevent additional nominations from the floor at the meeting of the members.
+The committee shall prepare and post at the principal office of the Cooperative at least twenty days before the meeting a list of nominations for trustees; any fifteen or more members acting together may make other nominations by petition not less than forty-five days prior to the meeting and the secretary shall cause such nominations to be posted at the same place where the list of nominations made by the committee is posted.
+The secretary shall be responsible for the mailing with the notice of the meeting or separately, but at least ten days before the date of the meeting, a statement of the number of trustees to be elected and the names and districts of the candidates.
 Notwithstanding anything contained in this section, failure to comply with any of the provisions of this section shall not affect in any manner whatsoever the validity of any election of trustees.